PROF. CHIN LENG LIM

 Sha Tin, NT, Hong Kong SAR

-Chin Leng Lim is the Choh-Ming Li Professor of Law and practises with a London commercial set.
-He has lectured at the Hague Academy of International Law and is an associé of the Institut de droit international.
-He is a Visiting Professor at King’s College London, Honorary Senior Fellow of the British Institute of International and Comparative Law, and an editorial board member of the International and Comparative Law Quarterly.
-His latest book is Treaty for a Lost City (Cambridge in 2022) and he is now completing “The Methods and Aims of Post-Colonial International Law” which was delivered as lectures at the Hague in 2023.
+Chin Leng Lim is the Choh-Ming Li Professor of Law.
+He is a member of the Institut de droit international and of the Curatorium of the Hague Academy of International Law, an honorary senior fellow of the British Institute of International and Comparative Law, visiting professor at King’s College London, and an editorial board member of the International and Comparative Law Quarterly.
+His latest books are The Aims and Methods of Postcolonial International Law, Pocketbooks of the Hague Academy of International Law (Brill Publishers, 2024) and Treaty for a Lost City (Cambridge University Press, 2022).
+He is co-editor, with Joel Trachtman, of the forthcoming Cambridge Companion to World Trade Law (Cambridge University Press, 2026) and was an invited co-editor for the “Symposium on the Bandung Conference at 70: International Law’s Many Third Worlds”, (2025) 119 A.J.I.L.
+Unbound, 194-230.
 Professor Lim joined the Chinese University of Hong Kong in 2017 following a decade as Professor of Law at Hong Kong University where he served as a member of HKU’s Senate and Court and in various other capacities in both the central administration and faculty administration.

 Books include:

-• Treaty for a Lost City (Cambridge, 2022);
+• Treaty for a Lost City (Cambridge University Press, 2022)

-• Lim, Ho & Paparinskis on International Investment Law and Arbitration, with a Foreword by Emmanuel Gaillard, 2d. ed.
-(Cambridge, 2021), 1st..ed.
-(Cambridge, 2018);
+• Lim, Ho and Paparinskis on International Investment Law and Arbitration, with a Foreword by Emmanuel Gaillard, 2d. ed.
+(Cambridge University Press, 2021), 1st..ed.
+(Cambridge University Press, 2018)

-• “Neutral Rights and Collective Countermeasures for Erga Omnes Violations”, (2023) 72 ICLQ 361 (with Mitchell);
+• “Neutral Rights and Collective Countermeasures for Erga Omnes Violations”, (2023) 72 ICLQ 361 (with Mitchell)

 • “Taming Leviathan as Merchant”, (2020) 19 World Trade Review 402, with Matsushita

-• “The Function of the Transnational Chinese Contract”, (2019) 20 Journal of World Investment & Trade 313;
+• “The Function of the Transnational Chinese Contract”, (2019) 20 Journal of World Investment & Trade 313

-• “Finding a Workable Balance”, Benedict Kingsbury et al (eds.), Contested Megaregulation (Oxford, 2019);
+• “Finding a Workable Balance”, Kingsbury et al (eds.), Megaregulation Contested (Oxford University Press, 2019)

-• “Fragrant Harbour and Oyster Mirror”, 2015-2016 Yearbook of International Investment Law and Policy (Oxford, 2018), 375;
+• “Fragrant Harbour and Oyster Mirror”, 2015-2016 Yearbook of International Investment Law and Policy (Oxford University Press, 2018), 375

-• “Worldwide Litigation over Foreign Sovereign Assets”, (2016) 10 DRI 145;
+• “Worldwide Litigation over Foreign Sovereign Assets”, (2016) 10 DRI 145

-• “Injuncting Foreign Sovereigns in Aid of Arbitration”, (2014) 130 LQR 193;
+• “Injuncting Foreign Sovereigns in Aid of Arbitration”, (2014) 130 LQR 193

-• “Foreign Sovereign Counterparties to Hong Kong Contracts”, (2014) 9 Capital Markets LJ 157;
+• “Foreign Sovereign Counterparties to Hong Kong Contracts”, (2014) 9 Capital Markets LJ 157

-• A trilogy of notes culminating in “Beijing’s ‘Congo’ Interpretation, Commercial Implications”, (2012) 128 LQR 6;
+• A trilogy of notes culminating in “Beijing’s ‘Congo’ Interpretation, Commercial Implications”, (2012) 128 LQR 6; (2011) 127 LQR 495; (2011) 127 LQR 159

-• “You Don’t Miss Your Water ’Til Your River Runs Dry”, (2012) 18 Stanford Jo L Bus & Fin 72 (with Senduk);
+• “You Don’t Miss Your Water ’Til Your River Runs Dry”, (2012) 18 Stanford Jo L Bus & Fin 72 (with Senduk)

-• “East Asia’s Engagement with Cosmopolitan Ideals”, (2011) 56 McGill LJ 821;
+• “East Asia’s Engagement with Cosmopolitan Ideals”, (2011) 56 McGill LJ 821

 • “Withdrawing from Custom and the Paradox of Consensualism in International Law”, (2010), 21 Duke Jo Comp & Int’l L 143